LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.
-To obtain Ennea, learn to regulate your emotions properly.
+To achieve the clarity of mind necessary to fulfill your purpose, learn to regulate your emotions properly.